 The insight I gleaned from Rubin’s framework helped me understand why so much advice, especially anything to do with productivity and goal-setting, (and, thinking back…some re-entry advice, too), just doesn’t work for me.

-Armed with this newfound self-awareness, and Rubin’s tips for Questioners like me, I quickly figured out what actually works for me.
+Armed with this newfound self-awareness, along with Rubin’s tips for Questioners like me, I quickly figured out what actually works for me.

-Consequently, I’ve been SO much more productive, and I’ve much more easily met my goals, which makes me feel so much happier.
+Consequently, I’ve been SO much more productive, and I’ve met my goals much more easily, which makes me feel so much happier.